baileymorton989/gambitparser/README.md

     payoffparser.parse()
 ```

 These examples and other can be found in the [test](https://github.com/baileymorton989/gambitparser_private/tree/master/tests) folder.
-Currently, [gambit](https://gambitproject.readthedocs.io/en/latest/pyapi.html) only supports Python 2 environments, so all scripts which `gambitparser` must be run in the following way:
+Currently, [gambit](https://gambitproject.readthedocs.io/en/latest/pyapi.html) only supports Python 2 environments, so all scripts with `gambitparser` must be run in the following way:

 ```bash
 python2 gambitparser-example.py